howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 ---
-pageTitle: "Implementing Authentication in a GraphQL server with Node.js"
+pageTitle: 'Implementing Authentication in a GraphQL server with Node.js'
+description:
-description: "Learn best practices for implementing authentication and authorization with Node.js, Express & Prisma."
+  'Learn best practices for implementing authentication and authorization with Node.js, Express & Prisma.'
-question: "Which HTTP header field carries the authentication token?"
+question: 'Which HTTP header field carries the authentication token?'
-answers: ["Cache-Control", "Token", "Authorization", "Authentication"]
+answers: ['Cache-Control', 'Token', 'Authorization', 'Authentication']
 correctAnswer: 2
 ---

 In this section, you're going to implement signup and login functionality that allows your users to authenticate against your GraphQL server.

 ### Adding a `User` model

 The first thing you need is a way to represent user data in the database.
 To do so, you can add a `User` type to your Prisma data model.

 You'll also want to add a _relation_ between the `User` and the existing `Link` type to express that `Link`s are _posted_ by `User`s.

 <Instruction>

 Open `prisma/schema.prisma` and add the following code, making sure to also update your existing `Link` model accordingly:

 ```graphql{6,10-16}(path=".../hackernews-node/prisma/data model.prisma")
 model Link {